Evidence Base

 A collection of research and research questions

-While the TeachThera model has not yet been empirically tested, its components and underlying principles have been extensively researched.
+While the TeachThera model has not yet been empirically tested, its components and underlying principles have been researched.
 This section will endeavor to show this.

 In this section, we will explore current research and pose research questions for further study.
 Our explorations here will start with a question/inquiry.
-(Artificial intelligence (AI) used for efficiency.
-Please follow the links when provided and desired for a deeper dive).

 Evidence-based practice is vital for any organization that provides education and therapy services.
 This sustains confidence in the model for recipients, payers, and employees.
 It is an ethic that TeachThera Bridge is committed to following as part of its mission.